Human Rights & Diversity

 Harassment Prevention Training

-We also distribute a group-wide harassment handbook, and conduct training to prevent harassment at each Group company.
+The Yamato Group distributes mini booklets explaining its Group Corporate Philosophy to all employees, to enlighten them about the Group's stance on human rights and the importance of respecting human rights.
+We also create a Group-wide harassment handbook, and conduct training for all employees with the objectives of understanding human rights and preventing harassment.
 In particular, we educate management personnel, using videos, to enable them to respond appropriately when they receive a report or consultation on human rights issues, including bullying or harassment.

 Participation in Yamato Original Universal Manners Test